 How much support a shoe provides is based on several factors, including the thickness and materials of the midsole, thickness of the outsole, the shape of the last, and, to a lesser extent, the insole.
 An ideal hiking shoe is stiff from heel to midfoot but flexible up front.
 Most models reviewed included a shank between the midsole and outsole, which increases stiffness and protects you over rough terrain.
 Stability is also affected by the forefoot width and the height of the ankle collar.

-Overall, the Keen Targhee II proved the most supportive of the bunch.
-It has great torsional stability while maintaining a flexible forefoot, the forefoot is wide, and it comes already with a supportive insole.
-This was our first choice of all the pairs that we tested to use when hiking with more than just a daypack.
+Overall, the Garmont Dragontail proved the most supportive of the bunch.
+It has great torsional stability, and it comes already with a supportive insole.
+This was our first choice of all the pairs that we tested to use when hiking with a heavy pack.
 Following close behind were the North Face and HOKA ONE ONE models, which have thick, supportive midsoles.
 The Redmond scored the lowest in this category.
 We were able to wring the shoe in our torsional stability test more than any other pair.
 It has thin midsoles, a below-average ankle collar height, and a narrower forefoot width, which when combined all together, resulted in sub-par stability.
-The La Sportiva Synthesis Mid GTX also lacked midsole support in the arch and was too flexible in the midfoot.
+The La Sportiva Synthesis Mid GTX also lacks midsole support in the arch and is too flexible in the midfoot.